BellerophonMobile/xmp3/README.md

 ### Building on Android

+To build on Android, first build its dependencies.
+Inside the "deps" directory, type:

+    ./build_android.sh

+Any arguments passed to the script are passed to make, so the "-j" flag is useful to specify parallel jobs.
+Also, edit the script in order to compile for arm7 architectures instead of arm6.

-To build on Android, pass "--cross-android" to the configure command:
+Next, in the main directory, pass "--cross-android" to the configure command:

     ./waf configure --cross-android